jlfurtado/GameJamSummer2016/README.md

 ## Cube V1.0

-You are cube, the defender of the polyverse, tasked with defeating the dreaded Cone!
+You are Cube, the defender of the polyverse, tasked with defeating the dreaded Cone!
 This game features 4 main levels.
 Complete a color level and unlock another color level.
 Levels range from Blue, Green, Orange, and Red.
 A bonus level awaits once you've defeated the cone.
 Collect the Collectables, get the Collectable Multipliers, and go for a high score!
 Local leaderboards included.

 This project was in development for over a decade in delta time.
 In human terms, that's three days.
 I think.